Cardiff: Tributes to teenager Keely Morgan hit by car

 Keely Morgan, 15, died after being hit by a car on Heol Trelai, Caerau, Cardiff at about 21:30 BST on Monday.

-A 40-year-old man has been arrested on suspicion of causing death by driving.
+A 40-year-old man has been arrested on suspicion of causing death by dangerous driving.

 Her parents said Keely had a "beautiful smile" that lit up the room, while her teachers described her as an "exceptional student" who loved school.